President & Chief Executive Officer

 +44 (0)20 7327 8373 Tim.Willcock@lmalloyds.com

-Tim Willcock joined the Lloyd’s Market Association (LMA) in October 2000, holding a number of positions in underwriting and claims before becoming Director, Operations in January 2015.
+Tim Willcock joined the Lloyd’s Market Association (LMA) in October 2000, holding a number of positions in underwriting, claims and operations before becoming Director of Development in October 2016.
 He is part of the association’s senior management team whose role is to set the direction and drive the performance of the LMA.

-Prior to joining the LMA, Tim worked for 13 years at Laurence Philipps Agencies Ltd underwriting a mix of marine and specie business before moving to P B Coffey (Underwriting Agency) Ltd for four years, the last two of which he was appointed as Claims Manager.
-Tim then moved to Lloyd’s Insurance Services as part of the Lloyd’s Claims Office for three years and then two years as a Customer Relationship Manager.
+Prior to joining the LMA, Tim worked for 13 years at Laurence Philipps Agencies Ltd underwriting a mix of marine and specie business before moving to P B Coffey (Underwriting Agency) Ltd for four years, the last two of which he was appointed as the Claims Manager.
+Tim then moved to Lloyd’s Insurance Services as part of the Lloyd’s Claims Office for three years before spending two years as a Customer Relationship Manager for Lloyd’s.

-Scott is Head of Syndicate Claims and Deputy Head of Claims for Liberty Specialty Markets(LSM).
+Scott is Head of Syndicate Claims and Deputy Head of Liberty Group Specialty.
 As Head of Syndicate Claims he is responsible for managing LSM’s relationship with Lloyd’s including regular meetings with the Franchise Board and ensuring the LSM claims team is fully compliant with all Lloyd’s regulatory and service requirements.
 In his role as Deputy Head of Claims, he is responsible for managing an international claims team consisting of over 90 employees located in 25 different offices including developing and implementing claims strategy to ensure the LSM claims team delivers outstanding service through creation of a framework and environment where service to all internal and external clients is paramount.
 Having worked in the London Market in excess of 20 years for both Lloyd’s syndicates and companies, Scott is well respected and has a strong market reputation.
 He has handled complex claims emanating from direct property and casualty claims as well as inwards reinsurance claims to a quick and successful conclusion.
 Scott was the Lloyd’s reinsurance market representative handling the Chile and New Zealand earthquake losses involving significant interaction with both the New Zealand and Chilean governments as well as international and domestic reinsurers and brokers which resulted in important local insurance regulatory changes.
 Scott has also had prominent involvement as a Lloyd’s leader managing the highly complex and technical claims emanating from the 2001 World Trade Centre terrorist attacks in New York and significant losses emanating from the 2004 and 2005 hurricane seasons.
 Scott is ACII qualified and has served on a number of Market Committees.
 He has most recently been elected by Market peers to the LMACC.
-Scott is also an Associate Director of the International Association of Claims Professionals (IACP).
+Scott is also a Director of the International Association of Claims Professionals (IACP) and serves as chair of the European Conference Committee as well as a member on the London Conference Committee..
 In 2012 Scott won the Future Industry Leader award at the Worldwide Reinsurance Awards

 Greg entered the insurance industry in 1990 with State Farm Insurance.
 Following a 12 year career in various claims management positions, he joined John Heath & Company in 2002 as a claims consultant working with the London Market.
 In 2008, Greg joined Aspen Bermuda Ltd. as Head of Claims overseeing both the insurance and reinsurance claims operations.
 In 2015, he moved to Aspen Insurance as Head of Claims Quality Control overseeing the operation’s Best Practices functions globally.
 In addition to a Bachelor of Science Degree in Business and Master of Business Administration Degree, Greg has completed the Chartered Property Casualty Underwriter (CPCU), Chartered Life Underwriter (CLU) and Chartered Financial Consultant (ChFC) designations.